mattbierner/blog.mattbierner.com/_posts/2019-10-25-10-years-stack-overflow-learnings.md

 I get a handful of downvotes every month for what I'll term unpopular answers.
 These are answers that essentially say, "this is the way it's currently designed," or, "this is not possible because of reason X," or, "this is a bug that needs to be fixed upstream."
 The thing is, in all of these cases, it's not like someone has posted a solution or even a good workaround.
 Instead what I suspect is happening is that someone doesn't like what answer says, so they downvote it.
 And I understand that, but that also doesn't mean it's not correct.

 The inverse is also true of course: good answers do not necessarily tell you what you want to hear.
-Some of the best answers address the original question but then go on cover alternative ways of thinking about the problem.
+Some of the best answers address the original question but then go on to cover alternative ways of thinking about the problem.
 Sometimes I'll even answer a user's original question and then post a big write-up on why what they are trying to do is a bad idea.

 Any time expression is simplified to up/down votes or like buttons, you're going to lose important distinctions.
 It's a common problem on the internet.
-How many many social apps can distinguish, "I support this," and, "I think this is well put even if I don't like or agree with it."?
+How many social apps can distinguish, "I support this," and, "I think this is well put even if I don't like or agree with it."?
 Overall though, despite those few downvotes every month, I feel the Stack Overflow community does a pretty good job in voting objectively.
 Let's try to keep it that way.

 # I almost never ask questions on Stack Overflow